 This research has yielded a couple of findings:

-Our research denotes very general dynamics , and we cannot explain specific developments like, for instance, why 5% of hospitals in the areas have different roofs.
+However, it should be remembered that our research denotes very general dynamics, and we cannot explain specific developments like, for instance, why 5% of hospitals in the areas have different roofs.
 We can make general conclusions about large-scale developments, but our analysis cannot give us answers for more specific findings.

 Aung, S. T., Overland, I., Vakulchuk, R. (2021).
 Using Satellite Data and Machine Learning to Study Conflict-Induced Environmental and Socioeconomic Destruction in Data-Poor Conflict Areas: The Case of the Rakhine Conflict.
 Environmental Research Communications, 3, 1-18.